-ABOUT THE RESERVE BUENAVENTURA
+ABOUT BUENAVENTURA RESERVE

 The Buenaventura Reserve was created to protect the home range of the El Oro Parakeet (Pyrrhura orcesi), which was discovered in 1980 by Robert Ridgely.
 In the 1990s, the forest cover of this area was reduced and substantially devastated, due to the creation of extensive pastures.
 The reserve protects one of the most extensive patches of piedmont cloud forest in the western foothills of the Andes in southwestern Ecuador.